Herok4Build/Palindromechecker/README.md

 # Palindrome Checker
-Checks if the inputted string is a palindrome in Java
+Checks if the inputted string is a palindrome in Java.